Skip to content

 But mostly, as these side effects are pretty rare, you can safely use Minoxidil for a long time.

-In most cases with no concerning side effects, we advise our patients to simply follow the suggested standard amount of time for using it after a surgery:
+In most cases with no concerning side effects, we advise our patients to simply follow the suggested standard amount of time for using it after surgery:

 How long should you use Minoxidil?